Table of Contents

 7 Tips for Having an Epic Autism-Friendly Halloween!

-1) Describe Halloween and Standard Expectations Surrounding the Holiday
+1) Describe Expectations Surrounding the Holiday

 According to the National Library of Medicine, concepts like traditions, conventions, and holidays can sometimes be abstract and confusing for children and teenagers with autism.
 Neurodivergent individuals who don’t understand why people wear costumes or celebrate may misinterpret the day and feel unsafe or insecure.
-As many parents of children with autism know, setting expectations and talking through experiences helps prepare individuals on the spectrum to enjoy the day instead of being overwhelmed or dismayed by the unexpected.

 Do your best to discuss Halloween in terms your child will understand.
 You can also consider using visual aids, like picture schedules or social stories, to help your child with autism understand what to expect on Halloween night.